REC net up 23 pc to Rs 2,692 cr in Sept-quarter | Business

 - India

-State-owned REC Ltd on Friday posted a nearly 23 per cent jump in net profit at Rs 2,692.27 crore for the September quarter, mainly on the back of higher revenues.
+State-owned REC Ltd on Friday posted a nearly 23 per cent jump in net profit to Rs 2,692.27 crore for the September quarter, mainly on the back of higher revenues.

 The power sector NBFC had clocked a net profit of Rs 2,197.14 crore in the quarter ended September 30, 2020, it said in a BSE filing.